Bullnox/Bug-Bounty-toolkit/README.md

+# Coming soon
+This will coming soon.

-# Bug-Bounty-toolkit
+# About
-This is a toolkit for bug bounty
+This is a toolkit for bug bounty.